 A summary dissolution of marriage (or “summary disso”) is a cheap and relatively quick and easy way of getting a divorce in California.
 You and your spouse file together a Joint Petition for a Summary Dissolution (Form FL-800), pay a single filing fee, wait six months, and then turn in to the family law business office a proposed Judgment of Dissolution of Marriage and Notice of Entry of Judgment (Form FL-825) with an attached property-division agreement (dividing the community assets and debts between you) which you’ve both signed.

 There are a couple of problems associated with the summary disso.
-First of all, you and your spouse must meet the following requirements at the time of filing of the joint petition:
+First of all, under Family Code section 2401(a), you and your spouse must meet the following requirements at the time of filing of the joint petition:

 - Either you or your spouse has been a resident of California for the six-months period immediately preceding the filing of the joint petition and a resident of the County in which the petition is to be filed for the three months immediately preceding the filing of the petition;